MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 1. On the **Resource accounts** pane, select the **Add** button.

 >[!NOTE]
-> Remember to assign a [Microsoft Teams Phone System Resource Account license](manage-resource-accounts.md#assign-a-license).
+> Remember to assign a [Microsoft Teams Phone Resource Account license](manage-resource-accounts.md#assign-a-license).

 Agents see the resource account name when they receive an incoming call.